Students without a High School Diploma

 A felony in New York State law is a crime for which more than one year in prison may be imposed.
 The felony question applies if you have been convicted as an adult.

 Applicants with previous felony convictions will complete a questionnaire that includes, but is not limited to, personal information, intended program of study, criminal and rehabilitative history.
 In addition, the following are required: transcripts and records from all previously attended college(s), and a letter of recommendation from the applicant’s Probation or Parole Officer or character reference provided by an employer, clergy, professional counselor, etc. if parole/probation is not applicable.
 Note: all character reference letters must be submitted on letterhead.
+An interview is also required.

-Applicants who have been dismissed from an institution of higher learning for disciplinary reasons must provide transcripts and records from all previously attended college(s), and a letter of recommendation from the Dean of Students or an administrative official from the institution.
+Applicants who have been dismissed from an institution of higher learning for disciplinary (non-academic) reasons must provide transcripts and records from all previously attended college(s), and a letter of recommendation from the Dean of Students or an administrative official from the institution.
 Contact the Admissions Office for more information.

 View the Admission Policy for persons with felony convictions or disciplinary dismissals.